iTwin/bis-schemas/Domains/Profiles/Profiles.remarks.md

 Profiles schema defines classes that represent two dimensional cross sections, used to define geometric shapes.
 Profiles may be used to extrude structural components like beams and columns.

+Most often used Profiles are standard and defined by a specific [Standards Organization](#standardsorganization).
+Standard Profiles are always shared.
+Standard profiles should only be deleted in case a mistake was made when creating standard Profile.

 ## **Entity Classes**

 ### **Profile**